artsy/README/playbooks/incident-handling.md

 # Incident Handling

 This document describes how we provide **urgent engineering support**.
-We consider disruptions "incidents" when they affect **a significant proportion of users, critical business functions, or sensitive data**.
+We consider disruptions "incidents" when they affect **a significant proportion of users or critical business functions**.
 Less urgent bugs and requests should be prioritized and addressed by associated product teams within the course of their usual work.
+Potential security incidents should follow [these additional guidelines](https://www.notion.so/artsy/Responding-to-a-potential-security-incident-DRAFT-07a21baa9a6343d7923cbbe8c5248fb1)🔒.

 ### On-call rotations